The Ultimate Glossary of Project Management Terms

 PRINCE2

-A formal project methodology that plans, monitors and controls every aspect of project and motivates participants to achieve goals on time and within budget.
+A formal project methodology that plans, monitors and controls every aspect of the project and motivates participants to achieve goals on time and within budget.
 PRINCE2 (PRojects In Controlled Environments – version 2) is typically used in the UK and Europe and also refers to a certification for project managers working on projects in those geographies.

 Product breakdown structure (PBS)